tail-call/kbb/README.md

  <!-- These I considered when I thought all gameplay was to happen on a single screen -->
  <!-- [-] You can't recruit lost guys -->
  <!-- [-] Guys are *lost* when are in the unexplored area -->

+ - [x] BUG: Game crashes when saving a game with an active squad.
+            Savefile is corrupted.
+ - [x] BUG: Recruiting doesn't work
  - [x] BUG: Tile borders are visible under fog of war
  - [x] Load from images and stuff
  - [x] Guys don't step on one another